omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 ## functionality copmleted on 7/18/19
 - added different display names for strenght/general workouts and display only "Strength"/ "Metcon" for this weeks workouts

+## functionality completed on 7/24/19
+- fixed display of strength workouts reps on user_page to be same as workoutinstance detail page
+- fixed display of strength workouts reps on create_result to be same as workoutinstance detail page
+- fixed display of strength workouts reps on schedule for multiple athletes to be same as workoutinstance detail page
+- fixed display of workouts if not logged in and searching for workouts
+- add workout_list_minus_user_created to workout_list view and use that list for if a user isn't logged in.
+  - altered most_recent_workouts in view for workout_list to be this
+- in create workout template
+  - if strength workout
+  - break forms into specific labels etc.
+  - only show assign to athletes at the end of all forms.

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.
   - need to clear computers cache in order to force it to reload it.